 So too are Stewart and Lindhout in an interview about the memoir.
 Despite being surrounded for much of the time by family members and RCMP officers who were personally supportive, recalls Stewart, “I felt very much alone most of the time, that it was all on me.”
-And just as the Ottawa trial of Ali Omar Ader, the man accused of being the kidnappers’ negotiator, now wrapping up, has brought unwelcome memories to Lindhout, Stewart says writing her book “brought back the anger” she felt at the Canadian government for how it handled—and failed to conclude—her daughter’s situation.
+Stewart says writing her book “brought back the anger” she felt at the Canadian government for how it handled—and failed to conclude—her daughter’s situation.

 Both women have been diagnosed with PTSD, although they do not seem to have discussed their experiences under that umbrella—Lindhout asked her mother during the interview whether she had received a professional diagnosis (Yes).
 “It’s been eight years and I have had very severe PTSD for most of them,” says Lindhout, who has been working with a New York psychologist for five years.
-She was only beginning to feel in control of her condition “late last year in the fall,” before the lead up to Ader’s trial left her stricken again.
-Her diagnosis and treatment both represent “freedom” to her.
+She was only beginning to feel in control of her condition “late last year in the fall,” before the lead up to the Ottawa trial of Ali Omar Ader—the man accused of being the kidnappers’ negotiator—left her stricken again.
+(Ader was found guilty of kidnapping in December, 2017) Her diagnosis and treatment both represent “freedom” to her.
 “I’ve been thinking about Joshua [Boyle] and Caitlin [Coleman] … and how hard it was for me the first few years after release.
 The more that I learned about my condition the freer I became, knowing that this is something that happened to you that you can do something about it—a physical condition like a stomach ache.
 I could say, ok I just had a flashback but that was then and this is now.
 I don’t get lost in it like I used to which is where the real suffering was.”